rshnloc/wolfnew/CloudInstaller/README.md

 You can also remove the instance manually in [AWS Console](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:)
 It contains a custom tag key `WolfBot` which contains the customer email address.

+### Debugging

+You can pass then `--debug` flag to WolfBot to print more log information.

 ## Used Software